splunk/splunk-operator/docs/PremiumApps.md

 2. Apply the following YAML file
 2. Wait for the SHC, CM, and Indexers to be up and running.
 3. Verify that the ES app is installed in SH.
-3. Login to a SH, and extract the Splunk_TA_ForIndexers using the steps given here: [https://docs.splunk.com/Documentation/ES/7.0.2/Install/InstallTechnologyAdd-ons]
+3. Login to an SH, and extract the Splunk_TA_ForIndexers using the steps given here: [https://docs.splunk.com/Documentation/ES/7.0.2/Install/InstallTechnologyAdd-ons]
 4. Place the extracted Splunk_TA_ForIndexers package in the s3 bucket folder named "es_app_indexer_ta"

 The operator will poll this bucket after configured appsRepoPollIntervalSeconds and install the Splunk_TA_ForIndexers also.

-In this example for SHC, scope=premiumApps, type=EnterpriseSecurity, sslEnablement=ignore
+Following example shows creating a Splunk deployment with a SHC, ClusterManager and a IndexerCluster.
-and for ClusterManager, scope=cluster, type and sslEnablement are not applicable.
+Note the difference between the values of "scope" property for the SHC and ClusterManager.
+For the SHC, scope is set to "premiumApps" whereas for the ClusterManager, scope is set to "cluster"

 ```yaml
 apiVersion: enterprise.splunk.com/v4